I’m Dr. Lauren Gould

 EDUCATIONAL CONTENT

-Join my community on Instagram, Threads, and other social media platforms to learn more about chronic health conditions like mast cell activation syndrome (MCAS), dysautonomia (including postural orthostatic tachycardia syndrome/POTS), and Ehlers-Danlos syndrome (EDS/HSD).
-Content is presented in a quick-read format.
+Join my community on Instagram, Threads, and other social media platforms to learn more about chronic health conditions like mast cell activation syndrome (MCAS), dysautonomia (including postural orthostatic tachycardia syndrome/POTS), and Ehlers-Danlos syndrome (EDS)/hypermobility spectrum disorder (HSD).